-In tandem with the launch of the app, WFSU was awarded a very special grant from PBS KIDS and Verizon to pilot both a PBS KIDS ScratchJr Summer Camp Program and a Professional Development Workshop for teachers.
-In addition to the information on this webpage, activities are available through PBS LearningMedia in conjunction with Computer Science Education Week and the Hour of Code.
+Along with the launch of the app, WFSU was awarded a special grant from PBS KIDS and Verizon.
+With this grant, they piloted a PBS KIDS ScratchJr Summer Camp Program and a Professional Development Workshop for teachers.
+Find more activities through PBS LearningMedia in conjunction with Computer Science Education Week and the Hour of Code.

-Dozens of teachers were given info on the excitement and potential of using the PBS KIDS ScratchJr app in their classrooms or for extracurricular learning during this three hour professional development training.
-This training is available for your school as well!
+This professional development training taught dozens of teachers about the potential of using the PBS KIDS ScratchJr app in their classrooms or for extracurricular learning.
+The same training is available for your school as well.
 View photos of our workshop group.

 For more information, please email the WFSU education staff to schedule today!
 Contact email@example.com.

 “We see coding as a new way for people to organize, express and share their ideas,”said Mitchel Resnick, LEGO Papert Professor of Learning Research and Director of the Scratch Team at the MIT Media Lab.
 “Coding is not just a set of technical skills, but a new type of literacy and personal expression, valuable for everyone, much like learning to write.”

 WFSU selected schools and locations during the 2016-17 school year to host the new PBS KIDS Family Creative Learning.
-This special program is a series of workshops that engage families in a project-based creative process utilizing PBS KIDS ScratchJr, a free creative coding app.
-Designed for families with children ages 5-8 (and younger/older siblings), the series uses creative play to introduce both kids and parents to exciting digital and tangible tools that they can use to develop computation and engineering knowledge, practices, and habits of mind as they imagine, plan, design, and create their own child-led projects.
-The series aims to support and foster collaboration, communication, and problem-solving skills among family members while empowering them to create and express themselves with media and technology.
+This special program is a series of workshops that engage families in a project-based creative process using the free coding app: PBS KIDS ScratchJr.
+Families with children ages 5 to 8 (and siblings) can use creative play to learn about exciting tools.
+They can use these functions to develop computation and engineering knowledge and practices as they imagine, plan, and design their own child-led projects.
+In short, the series aims to foster collaboration and problem-solving skills among family members.
+But they also work to empower them in expressing themselves with technology.

 The model is inspired by and built upon a model developed by Ricarose Roque at the MIT Media Lab.